What Is Enlightenment?

-"Answering the Question: What Is Enlightenment?"
-(Beantwortung der Frage: Was ist Aufklärung?), often referred to simply as "What Is Enlightenment?", is a 1784 essay by the philosopher Immanuel Kant.
-In the December 1784 publication of the Berlinische Monatsschrift (Berlin Monthly), edited by Friedrich Gedike and Johann Erich Biester, Kant replied to the question posed a year earlier by the Reverend Johann Friedrich Zöllner, who was also an official in the Prussian government.
+"Answering the Question: What is Enlightenment?"
+(Beantwortung der Frage: Was ist Aufklärung?), often referred to simply as "What is Enlightenment?"
+(Was ist Aufklärung?), is a 1784 essay by the philosopher Immanuel Kant.

+In the December 1784 issue of the Berlinische Monatsschrift (Berlin Monthly), edited by Friedrich Gedike and Johann Erich Biester, Kant replied to the question posed a year earlier by the Reverend Johann Friedrich Zöllner, who was also an official in the Prussian government.
 Zöllner's question was addressed to a broad intellectual public community, in reply to Biester's essay titled "Proposal, not to engage the clergy any longer when marriages are conducted" (April 1783).
 A number of leading intellectuals replied with essays, of which Kant's is the most famous and has had the most impact.

-Kant's opening paragraph of the essay is a much-cited definition of a lack of enlightenment as people's inability to think for themselves due not to their lack of intellect, but lack of courage.
+Kant's opening paragraph of the essay is a much-cited definition of enlightenment as the courage to think for oneself:Enlightenment is man's emergence from his self-imposed immaturity [selbstverschuldeten Unmündigkeit].
+Immaturity is the inability to use one's understanding without guidance from another.
+This immaturity is self-imposed when its cause lies not in lack of understanding, but in lack of resolve and courage to use it without guidance from another.
+Sapere Aude!
+"Have courage to use your own understanding!"—that is the motto of enlightenment.